 - Multiply by 100 to Convert the DTI Ratio into a Percentage

 The debt to income ratio formula compares the value of the anticipated monthly debt obligations to the borrower’s gross monthly income.

 The DTI ratio is expressed as a percentage, so the resulting figure must be multiplied by 100.

 If a consumer’s gross monthly income varies substantially month over month, the guidance is to use the income amount most representative of the consumer’s “typical” month, i.e. the normalized earnings generated by the consumer.

-Because the lender is given access to the relevant income figures, it is in the consumer’s best interests to be conservative, especially if monthly income is sufficient.
+Because the lender is given access to the relevant income figures, it is in the consumer’s best interests to be conservative, especially if monthly income is enough.

 What is a Good Debt to Income Ratio?

-Each lender sets its own specific benchmarks for what constitutes a “good” debt to income (DTI) ratio.
-However, the table below outlines the general guidelines to interpret the DTI ratio.
+Each lender sets its own specific benchmarks for what is a “good” debt to income (DTI) ratio.
+However, the table below outlines the general guidelines for interpreting the DTI ratio.